joejoe2/spring-jwt-template/README.md

     ```
     # change this to your desired issuer in jwt
     jwt.issuer=joejoe2.com

+    # domain for access/refresh tokens in cookie(if you are using web login api)
+    # can be exact domain or .example.com for all subdomains
+    jwt.cookie.domain=.example.com

     # specify lifetime of access and refresh token in seconds
     jwt.access.token.lifetime=900
     jwt.refresh.token.lifetime=1800